By Connected Technology Solutions

 A Lesson Learned: Price Does Not Equal Value

-I had my first experience buying a house 3 years ago when I learned first hand that price does not equal value.
-The Denver market was hot, so much so that every house my wife and I looked at was gone in 24 hours.
+I learned firsthand that price does not equal value three years ago when I had my first experience buying a house.
+The Denver market was so hot that every house my wife and I looked at was gone in 24 hours.
 The pressure was on.

-We finally found a house in the Highlands that we loved, which was the “place to be” for millennials such as ourselves.
+We finally found a house in the Highlands that we loved – the “place to be” for millennials such as ourselves.
 On paper, it was great.
-It was in the right neighborhood, had the right look, and most importantly – was the right price.
+It was in the right neighborhood, had the right look, and, most importantly – was the right price.

-It was an older home that had recently been renovated.
-A new garage was added in the backyard that could store two cars.
-The floor in the basement had been completely redone.
-Much of the interior had been renovated with new and up to date furnishings.
-The contractor had assured us that the old clay pipes had been replaced and that there were permits for all the work done to date.
+It was an older home that was recently renovated.
+A new two-car garage was added in the backyard.
+The basement floor was completely redone.
+Much of the interior had been renovated with new and up-to-date fixtures and furnishings.
+The contractor had assured us that the old clay pipes had been replaced and that there were permits for all the work.

-My wife and I were ready to make a move, but this was going to be one of the biggest decisions of our lives.
-Before we could commit, we made sure to hire a reputable inspector to do a deep dive before we signed on the dotted line.
+My wife and I were ready to make one of our biggest decisions – the decision to buy this house.
+However, before committing, we hired a reputable inspector to do a deep dive before we signed the dotted line.

-The inspection report came back several days later, and it was… horrific.
+The inspection report we received several days later was… horrific.
 The new floor in the basement had been built over dirt without any protective layer separating it from the hardwood.
-The pipes leaving the house were all rotted clay that must have been dozens of years old and was not salvageable.
+The rotted clay pipes leaving the house were estimated to be dozens of years old and unsalvageable.
 The new garage had been built over the clay pipes, meaning we would have to dig up fresh concrete to rectify the piping issue.
-And last, but not least, there was lead paint!
+And last but not least, the inspection revealed lead paint!

-We eventually found a house that was new construction with a reputable builder.
+We eventually found a new construction home built by a reputable builder.
 It passed inspection with flying colors.
-While the price of the house was a bit more than we had initially planned for, his reputation was pristine and he assured us that he would cover any unforeseen issues.
-In fact, two summers later, we started to have issues with our AC.
-It took our builder a few attempts to fix the problem but he eventually replaced the entire AC unit free of charge.
+While the price of the house was a bit more than we had initially budgeted for, the builder’s reputation was pristine, and he assured us he would cover any unforeseen issues.
+Two summers later, we started to have problems with our AC.
+It took our builder a few attempts to fix the problem, but he eventually replaced the entire AC unit free of charge.

 The lessons I learned from this entire experience were twofold:

-1. Make sure you know who you’re going into business with.
-Is this a person or company you can trust?
-Do they have a proven track record?
+1. Make sure you know who you’re doing business with.
+Is it with a person or company you can trust?
+What is their track record?

 2. You get what you pay for.
-While you may save some money upfront in initial costs, you will be glad you made the decision to go with a person/organization with a proven track record versus an upstart or an also-ran.
-If there are any issues, do you trust that you will be taken care of in the long run?
+While you may save some money upfront, you will pay for an “economical” decision down the road.
+Guaranteed.
+And, when you do have issues, do you trust you will be taken care of?
 Or will you be left holding the bag?

-One of the biggest reasons I’m proud to work at CTS is that we take care of our clients.
-We may have a higher price point than some other options on the market, but we stand by our products and it shows.
-It’s evident in some of the unique offerings we have that no other kiosk providers on the market can emulate (not for lack of trying).
+One of the biggest reasons I’m so proud to work at Connected Technology Solutions is because we take care of our clients.
+We may have a higher price point than some of our competitors, but we stand by our products, and it shows.
+We have some unique offerings no other kiosk manufacturers can emulate (not for lack of trying).

-At CTS our help desk team members are all direct CTS employees who are nationally located experts in Epic Welcome kiosk hardware and troubleshooting.
+Additionally, our help desk team members are all CTS employees who are experts in Epic Welcome kiosk hardware and troubleshooting.
 Even for on-site service with our optional warranties, we only send our expertly trained employees to service our kiosks.
-We don’t simply use a third party service that employs technicians who service kiosks one minute, and fix iPhones the next.
+We don’t simply use a third-party service that employs technicians who service kiosks one minute and fix iPhones the next.